310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
   <tr>
     <td>
-      You gathered every bit of your love while staying hidden, so your heart is bound to be full of it by now[^]
+      You gathered every bit of your love while staying hidden, so your heart is bound to be full of it by now
       <br>
       And I know that you truly, truly can’t hold back those feelings of love, so
     </td>